bk138/multivnc/.github/ISSUE_TEMPLATE/bug_report.md

 **Which MultiVNC version are you using?**
 <!-- Can be found via 'About'. -->

+**Which server are you connecting to?**
+ - VNC server vendor:
+ - VNC server version:
+ - OS version:
+ - OS language:

 **Describe the bug**
 <!-- A clear and concise description of what the bug is. -->